 Crawl: Partner-Aware Customer Success

 Partnerships have been part of Big Tech for decades.
-Companies like Cisco have long been admired for their partner program, and even they’re referring to this current time as “the age of the partner.”
+Hyperscalers like Google, Amazon and Microsoft have long been admired for their partner programs, which have become the standard in how to co-sell and scale growth through partnerships.
 You don’t have to look long to understand why.
 The symbiotic relationship between providers and partners can pay dividends.
-A Salesforce study revealed that by 2026, for every $1.00 Salesforce makes, its partner ecosystem will make $6.19!
+Recent Microsoft data from IDC reveals that for every $1.00 Microsoft makes, its software-led partners make $7.86!

-While more companies are making partner channels a key growth strategy, they need to start thinking about how they’ll close the loop on co-marketing and co-selling to determine how, um … “co-customer successing” is part of their revenue engine.
+While more companies are making partner channels a key growth strategy, they need to start thinking beyond co-marketing and co-selling to determine how, um…“co-customer successing” and Through-Partner Customer Success is part of their revenue engine.
 Whether you’ve got a mature ecosystem or you’re just starting one, getting partners to take the wheel on your customer success motions at the onset might be too tall an order.

 Initially, the post-sale efforts will be yours to own.
 But, you can take steps to start the education process as part of your partner onboarding and orientation.
 Give them visibility into what the post-sales process looks like.
 Teach them about onboarding and key milestones you see along the customer journey.
 Equip them with resources that highlight customer success value delivery that they can share with leads and active prospects.
 You’ll want to work to get your partnerships team thinking about customer satisfaction and retention as a metric; today, only 19.3% of teams are evaluated on it, according to research by Partnership Leaders.